Skip to content

 • Do homework from regional Bird Field Guidebooks to generate a wish-list

-Before you travel, take some time and do a home work about the regional sightings to generate a wish-list.
-This you can share with your bird guide to have a more species-target-driven tour.
-Excellent field guide of Birds of East Africa by John Fanshawe and T. Stevenson will help you familiarize yourself with local varieties.
+Before you travel, spare some time to a homework about the regional sightings and generate a wish-list of species to see on a trip.
+This you can share with your bird guide to have a more species-target-driven birding tour.
+Excellent field guide including Birds of East Africa by John Fanshawe and T. Stevenson will help you familiarize yourself with local varieties.
 Other field guides like Birds of Africa, by Sinclair and co is also a good start.
 These and more have downloadable apps that come with call recordings.
-The popular e-bird is a great resource to find local sightings in particular birding sites you intend to visit.

-• Finally, Consider the Package Price
+• Consider the Package Price

 When you have set yourself ready for that planned Rwanda Birding trip, browse for various packages offered by local/regional operators and that’s where it gets tricky!
 Take note here, detailed write ups and species highlights mentioned in those packages usually indicates local knowledge and expertise of the operator.
 The overall package price however will come down to your planned birding duration, quality of bird guide, transport and personal comfort.